Fliplet/fliplet-cli/docs/API/fliplet-payments.md

 Before you start accepting payments, webhooks must be set up in your payment provider to notify Fliplet about charges made from buying products and subscriptions.

-The previous JS API (`Fliplet.Payments.Configuration.update`) returns a `webhookCallbackUrl` in its promise callback which you should note down and add into Stripe:
+The previous JS API (`Fliplet.Payments.Configuration.update`) returns a `webhookUrl` in its promise callback which you should note down and add into Stripe:

 1. Go to the [Developers > Webhooks](https://dashboard.stripe.com/webhooks) section in Stripe
 2. Click `Add endpoint`
-3. Add the value you got from `webhookCallbackUrl` in the `Endpoint URL` field.
+3. Add the value you got from `webhookUrl` in the `Endpoint URL` field.
 The value has a format similar to this URL: `https://api.fliplet.com/v1/billing/apps/webhook/8a85a2edc3f3a774ac06f`
 4. Choose the following events to be sent:
     - `customer.subscription.updated`
     - `customer.subscription.deleted`